2

-Our menu features a variety of icons.
+The menu calendar page will load with a variety of icons.
 To make them easier to understand, we have categorized them into Menu-Related Icons and Operations-Related Icons below.

 1. Fork & Knife: means that a menu has been planned.
 The name of the meal turns green once both a menu and meal count have been entered.